Vegetarian's Japan Guide

 Another thing that Wajima is famous for is its unique style of lacquerware.
 What makes the lacquerware from Wajima so special is its durability which is achieved by applying multiple layers of lacquer.

 You can find Wajima lacquerware at the shops in the city for souvenirs.
 And if you want to admire the beauty of the masterpieces, come to the Wajima Museum of Lacquer Art.
-It is the only museum in the world that features lacquer arts, with collections on display changing regularly.
+It is the only museum in the world that features lacquer art, with collections on display changing regularly.

 ©石川県観光連盟